acarrou/Companion-Computer-Drone/README.md

 ***---EDIT THIS (Add more info)---*** :arrow_down:
 <br><br/>
 Plug the ESC pins into back of the Pixhawk. (order should be from top-> -, s, +) ***Make sure they are in the correct order or your drone will fly incorrectly.***
+<br><br/>
 ![alt text](https://ardupilot.org/copter/_images/Pixhwak_outputs.jpg)
 <br><br/>
 Plug in the rest of  the modules you've puchased into their respected slots as showed in this image:
 <br><br/>
 ![alt text](https://ardupilot.org/copter/_images/Pixhawk-Inforgraphic2.jpg)

-***--ENTER VIDEOS HERE--***
+<br><br/>

 ## Firmware
 We are using [QGroundControl](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html), it works great and makes it easy to set parameters.
 Follow this [video](https://www.youtube.com/watch?v=BNzeVGD8IZI&t=677s) on how to install the PX4 Firmware.
 If you would like to use the Ardupilot firmware click on Ardupilot in the QGroundControl options.
-If you have issues with the latest px4 firmware you can look at earlier versions [here](https://github.com/PX4/PX4-Autopilot/releases), we are currently using v1.10.1.
+If you have issues with the latest px4 firmware you can look at earlier versions [here](https://github.com/PX4/PX4-Autopilot/releases), we are currently using ***v1.10.1***.
 ![alt text](https://docs.qgroundcontrol.com/master/assets/setup/firmware/firmware_select_default_px4.jpg)

 <br><br/>